2009 Medair Bell 206 crash: Investigation

 An investigation team of the Turkish Civil Aviation Authority (Sivil Havacılık Genel Müdürlüğü) stated that the crashed helicopter was equipped with an emergency locater transmitter (ELT), contrary to claims that the aircraft lacked one or that it was not functioning.
 The ELT was not able to send sufficiently strong signals because its antenna had been broken in the crash.
 The CEO of the holding company affiliated with Medair, Ali Sabancı, said that the helicopter was regularly maintained and the ELT device was installed one week before the accident.

 The investigation team revealed as its first findings that the helicopter, while cruising at an altitude of about 1,000-1,500 ft (300–460 m), hit the mountain because of bad weather conditions and fog.
 The fuselage broke into pieces, and some of the parts spread over an area up to 50 m from the impact point.

+In later statements regarding the ongoing legal process, lawyer Ekici noted that the investigation had been reopened to examine several unresolved issues, including earlier findings on carbon monoxide levels and newly requested analyses of regional air traffic.
+Ekici stated that the Kahramanmaraş Chief Public Prosecutor’s Office had accepted their request to reassess claims concerning three jets reported to have been present in the area at the time of the crash, and to determine whether these aircraft could have played a role in downing the helicopter carrying Yazıcıoğlu and his companions.
+He emphasized that a new report on air movements (“hava hareketliliği”) was being prepared as part of this expanded review, expressing hope that the forthcoming documents would support their contention that Yazıcıoğlu and the others had been deliberately killed.
+Ekici reiterated that the legal team, the family, and Yazıcıoğlu’s supporters intended to pursue the case to its conclusion.

 Aftermath

 Out of respect for the BBP leader Yazıcıoğlu's death, all the political parties cancelled their rallies ahead of the local elections.

 After the local elections of March 29, the BBP unexpectedly won the seat of mayor in Sivas Province, the province Muhsin Yazıcıoğlu was the deputy for in the parliament as his party's only member.

 In a press conference, Prime Minister Recep Tayyip Erdoğan expressed his appreciation to the rescue teams for their efforts despite adverse weather conditions at the crash site, and announced initiation of an official investigation into a possible failure of the authorities regarding the length of time the SAR operation had taken.